daniel-j/novel/README.md

 ## Version

-The current stable version is 1.43.1, 2017/11/12.
-It is available via TeX package managers, or from CTAN.
-Note that this package is not (yet) distributed in default TeX installations.
-You have to request it.

-Version 1.46 will hopefully be the final release, as there are no known outstanding issues.
+The current stable version is 1.46, 2017/11/17.
+There are no known outstanding issues.
 The package works as intended.
 Stay tuned.

 If you already have a document using prior code, then review your document for use of the \BlockImage command.
 The functionality of this command will be changed in v.
 1.46.
 See The documentation.